 The Association aims to let void properties on the date the property becomes void, or as quickly as possible thereafter, in order to minimise loss of rental income.
 In order to achieve this, the Association shall adopt a systematic approach to undertaking inspections and instructing necessary repair work, ideally when the current tenant is insitu; to monitoring progress towards completion; and to passing properties fit for let.
-The Association shall have in place a void property standard.
+The Association shall have in place a lettable standard (being reviewed in January 2024).
 This will define, as far as practically possible, the nature and extent of repair work that will be carried out prior to a property being deemed as fit for let.
 This standard will be periodically reviewed in consultation with tenants to ensure it is fit for purpose and meets general expectations and best practice.